gvheertum/BigNerdRanch-SwiftDevelopment/findings.md

 ```
 - Operator overloading is done by creating a static func OPERATOR(left: type, right: type)  (e.g. static func ==(left: element, right: element) -> Bool)
 - The way the == works is called infix (placing the operator between 2 items)
+- The usage of @ elements in the code indicates attributes, these can be applied to many items like: properties, functions and input parameters
+- Next to optional properties you can have something like: var bla : String!, which is called a "implicitly-unwrapped optional String".
+The var can set as Optional, however every usage will be treated as explicit unwrap (bla.call is mapped to -> bla!.call).

 ### Exception Handling
 - Exceptions are called Errors (inheriting from Error) and are upped by throw xxx()